PrairieLearn/PrairieLearn/docs/elements.md

 ### `pl-python-variable` element

-Displays the value of a Python variable, with formatted display of Pandas DataFrames.
+Displays the value of a Python variable.
+Uses options similar to the [pprint](https://docs.python.org/3/library/pprint.html) module to format output data, and can recursively print nested data structures.
+As such, some of the customization text is taken directly from this documentation.

 #### Sample elements